 Policy context: Entitlement to an Australian Government Health Care Card (HCC) is used here as a proxy for low socioeconomic status.
 The HCC provides access to prescription medicines for cardholders and their dependants at greatly reduced cost, free after a cost threshold is reached; access to bulk-billed GP appointments, at the discretion of the doctor (the Government provides financial incentives for GPs to bulk-bill concession card holders); and a reduction in the cost of out-of-hospital medical expenses, through the Medicare Safety Net threshold.
 The cards may also attract educational, recreational, transport or other concessions from state and local governments and third party providers.

 People who have a HCC are generally among the lowest income earners, and, as such, they are likely to also have poorer health.
-In 2003, it was reported that HCC holders were more likely to suffer chronic health problems (most chronic diseases and poorer oral health), including psychosocial problems (such as sleep disturbances, anxiety and depression), have more medications prescribed and receive less preventive care.
-Female card holders were less likely to have had a sexual health check (including Pap smear) .
+In 2003, it was reported that HCC holders were more likely to suffer chronic health problems (most chronic diseases and poorer oral health), including psychosocial problems (such as sleep disturbances, anxiety and depression), have more medications prescribed and receive less preventive care .

 - Charles J, Valenti L, Britt H. GP visits by health care card holders: a secondary analysis of data from Bettering the Evaluation and Care of Health (BEACH), a national study of general practice activity in Australia.
 Aust Fam Physician.
 2003;32(1/2):85-88,94.